About Altoona

 Relocating from the Twin Cities

 I made this move in 2020.
-I relocated from St. Paul to Altoona, so I know what that transition actually feels like — different contracts, unfamiliar neighborhoods, figuring out school districts from a distance, and trying to understand a market you've never bought in before.
+I relocated from St. Paul to Altoona, so I know what that transition feels like — different contracts, unfamiliar neighborhoods, figuring out school districts from a distance, and trying to understand a market you've never bought in before.

 If you're coming from the Twin Cities, the differences show up quickly.